candlecorp/wick/crates/sdk/wasmflow-traits/README.md

 # wasmflow-packet

-The Wasmflow packet crate contains the consistent message structure for arbitrary output from Wasmflow components and providers.
+The Wasmflow packet crate contains the consistent message structure for arbitrary output from Wasmflow components and collections.

 Components output versioned payloads (e.g. a `v0::Payload`) which then get wrapped into a `Packet` to normalize differences across versions.